 As I type this I’m laying in bed.
 Not because it’s late at night.
 I haven’t been bedridden from a bad case of man flu.
 It’s because I have the comfiest mattress in the world.
 This review has been excellent for my back, terrible for productivity.

 - Eve Premium Hybrid review: see what we thought of this mattresses fancier sibling

 - Best mattress – Eve, Emma, Simba, Clive… which memory foam or pocket spring mattress is the best?

 If you've travelled on the tube, watched television, or browsed the internet recently, chances are you’ve seen an advert for a mattress-in-a-box company (Eve, Caspar, Simba, etc).

-These companies sell just one type of mattress and don’t own any physical stores, helping to keep costs down.
+These companies sell just one type of mattress and don’t own any physical stores, helping to keep costs down (and an Eve mattress deal can help make things even cheaper).
 They also have developed some impressive new sleeping technology, which has the comfort of memory foam, without the expense and drawbacks.

 What is it?